Kickboxer (1989 film): Plot

 An enraged Kurt vows to avenge his brother.
 He searches for a trainer to teach him Muay Thai, but is mocked and laughed out of the gym by the local fighters.
 Eventually, Taylor tells him about Xian Chow, a famous Muay Thai Kru.
 Although reluctant at first, Xian agrees to train Kurt after Kurt prevents goons sent by Freddy Li - a higher up in a racketeering organization and Tong Po's manager - from stealing money from Xian's niece, Mylee.
-Xian convinces Freddy Li to arrange a preliminary match between Kurt and another fighter.
-Kurt is victorious and earns a match against Tong Po.
-It is determined that they will fight in the "ancient way": both fighters wrap their hands in hemp rope, which is then coated in resin, and dipped in broken glass to make them deadly weapons.
+As Kurt progresses in his training, Xian convinces Freddy Li to arrange a preliminary match between Kurt and another fighter from Freddy Li's stable.
+Kurt is victorious as the crowd chants "Nack Suk Cao" ("The White Warrior"), and earns a match against Tong Po.
+Kurt learns that he and Tong Po will fight in the "ancient way": both fighters wrap their hands in hemp rope, which is then coated in resin, and dipped in broken glass to make them deadly weapons.

 Freddy Li arranges to have the fight fixed, and borrows $1 million from the Thai crime syndicate's boss Tao Liu in order to bet on Tong Po.
 Prior to the match, Mylee is beaten and raped by Tong Po, while Eric is kidnapped so that Freddy Li can blackmail Kurt into losing the fight.
 Mylee begs Taylor to help find Eric, but he is reluctant to cross Freddy Li.

 To save his brother's life, Kurt is instructed by Freddy Li to go the distance with Tong Po before losing the match.
-While Tong Po punishes Kurt, Xian and Taylor manage to locate Eric and rescue him.
-Before the final round, Eric arrives with Xian and Taylor.
-With Eric now out of danger, and angered by Tong Po's taunts over Mylee's rape, Kurt defeats Tong Po.
+While Tong Po punishes Kurt, Xian manages to locate Eric and rescue him with Taylor's help.
+Before the final round begins, Eric arrives with Xian and Taylor.
+With his brother now out of danger, and angered by Tong Po's taunts over Mylee's rape, Kurt has Mylee cut his hand wraps and defeats Tong Po.
+After winning the match, he knocks out Freddy Li as well and celebrates with the others.

 Production

-Filming locations

 The movie was primarily filmed in Thailand, specifically in Bangkok and the ancient city of Ayutthaya.
 Key scenes, such as the intense "Stone City" training sequences for the protagonist Kurt Sloane, were shot at the ancient temple ruins of Wat Mahathat in Ayutthaya Historical Park.
 The majority of the movie was shot in Hong Kong, with Master Xian's jungle house being built in Sai Kung, at Shing Fung studios.

+Moroccan actor Michel Qissi, wore extensive facial makeup to transform into his role of the Thai champion Tong Po.
+He stated in an interview that those who had seen him fight before could only recognize him by his style of movement while wearing the makeup.